 What brand management comes down to though, is trust.
 Consumers expect a level of consistency and follow-through.
 If your organization cannot deliver its promises and meet the needs of the consumers consistently, you will end up losing potential customers and their loyalty.

 Is Brand Management Marketing?

-Brand management is often thought to be a marketing strategy, however, it is an entirely separate component of a business.
+Brand management is often thought to be a marketing strategy, however, it is an entirely separate component of a business, click here to gather more information about this.
 While the two are linked together, brand management can be seen as the blueprint for your business, while marketing is the action.